 - 1. Output signals to the correlator - a) The reconstructed bit streams, accompanied by a common re-constructed clock (RCLOCK) and 1PPS tick (R1PPS).
-With the exception that these signals may be speeded up or slowed down relative to the rate which they entered the DIB, they are identical reproductions of those entering the DIB.1 - b) Each reconstructed bit stream (RBSn) is accompanied by a 'data valid' signal (Vx) which indicates whether the data are believed to be valid or invalid on a bit-by-bit basis.
+With the exception that these signals may be speeded up or slowed down relative to the rate which they entered the DIB, they are identical reproductions of those entering the DIB. - b) Each reconstructed bit stream (← Reconstructed bit streams) (RBSn) is (← are) accompanied by a 'common data valid' signal (Vx) which indicates whether the data are believed to be valid or invalid on a bit-by-bit basis. - c) Time data on ROT must be sent to correlation processor. - 2.
+Input signals and control from the correlator - a) A control interface used to specify the setting of the Requested Observe Time (ROT) for Master DOB, and to perform necessary configuration and control functions of the DOB.

-1 Some DIB's (such as Mark III/IV recording systems, periodically replace small portions of the data with synchronization and time code information.
+&lt;sup>1 Some DIB's (such as Mark III/IV recording systems, periodically replace small portions of the data with synchronization and time code information.
 In these cases, the DOB must flag such 'replacement data' as invalid.

-- 2. Input signals and control from the correlator - a) A control interface used to specify the setting of the Requested Observe Time (ROT), and to perform necessary configuration and control functions of the DOB.
-The ROT maintains the clock and generates a R1PPS ('reconstructed 1PPS') signal to which the reconstructed data must synchronize. - b) A clock from the correlator (CORRCLOCK) which acts as a reference frequency to the DOB and from which RCLOCK ('reconstructed data clock') is derived.
+The ROT maintains the clock and generates a R1PPS ('reconstructed 1PPS') signal to which the reconstructed data must synchronize.

+- b) A clock from the correlator (← from the Master DOB)(CORRCLOCK) which acts as a reference frequency to the DOB and from which RCLOCK ('reconstructed data clock') is derived.
 RCLOCK may be at a different rate than CLOCK (corresponding to a speedup or slowdown of the reconstructed data). - c) A CORRTICK signal which sets the ROT clock in a manner similar to the way the 1PPS sets the DOT clock in the DIB.
 Typically, the CORRTICK signal will be periodic, with a period no shorter than ~1 sec of correlator wall clock time so that a computer control command can be comfortably issued between CORRTICK ticks.
 Because the correlator is assumed to have some degree of internal data buffering, the CORRTICK signal may be asynchronous with respect to CORRCLK within the limits of this buffering.